-Special Volunteer, Guest Researcher, and Research Collaborator are commonly used NIH designations that can be fully supported with non-NIH funding.
+Research Collaborator are commonly used NIH designations that can be fully supported with non-NIH funding.
 Please review the appropriate Manual Chapter (linked above) for more information about each designation.

 If the foreign national receives non-NIH funding, include evidence of funding from the outside source.
 Examples of evidence of non-NIH funding are: personal bank statement, financial letter of support on letterhead from an outside organization, and scholarship or grant award documentation.
 If there are multiple sources of non-NIH funding, list each source on the appropriate form (Form 829-1 or 590) and provide evidence of funding for each source.